ebonnal/streamable/README.md

 It may contain less elements in the following cases:
 - the stream is exhausted
 - an exception occurred
-- more than 60 seconds (the `period` parameter) has elapsed since the last batch has been yielded.
+- more than 60 `seconds` have elapsed since the last batch has been yielded.

 ## `.flatten`